ggoggam/ggoggam.github.io/src/posts/htmx.md

 ## Real-time Search with HTMX
 Let us consider a simple example of a real-time search, where search results are shown after some moment the user stopped typing into the search bar.
 Without explicit client-side scripts, we can achieve this with simple HTML attributes using HTMX.
-To begin, the server responds with the following HTML for the home endpoint:
+To begin, the server responds with the following HTML for the home endpoint.

 ```html
 <input type="search"